phalcon-orphanage/docs/en/reference/micro.rst

 Defining routes
 ---------------
-The next step is add some routes to the application.
+After instantiating the object, you will need to add some routes.
 Routing is internally managed by :doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>`.
 Routes must always start with /.
-We could add a HTTP method constraint to a route, this means that the route will only be matched if the HTTP method with what the request was made is the same.
+A HTTP method constraint to a route can be added, so as to instruct the route to match only the requests matched to the HTTP methods.
 The following example shows how to define a route for the method GET:

 .. code-block:: php